erizov/Professor/semester_4/lecture_16_deployment_patterns/retry_pattern/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Retry Pattern to solve a production problem
+10. Design a system that uses Retry Pattern to tackle a production problem
 11. Create unit tests with 100% code coverage for Retry Pattern
 12. Write a technical blog post explaining Retry Pattern to beginners